-However, people are not only watching videos to educate themselves, but they also watch them for deciding about the products that they want to buy.
-Actually, up to 90% of customers stated that a video helped them make a purchasing decision.
+However, people are not only watching videos to educate themselves, but also to decide on what products that they want to buy.
+Actually, up to 96% of customers stated that a video helped them make a purchasing decision.

-If you still haven’t implemented video marketing into your strategy, there’s no time to wait!
-With 87% of businesses using video for marketing, you can’t ignore its importance anymore.
+If you are yet to build a video marketing strategy, there’s no time to wait!
+With 86% of businesses using advertising videos, you can’t ignore its importance anymore.

 Now that we have the statistics out of the way, let’s focus on how video marketing helps your business, in our definitive guide.

 Why Is Video Marketing Important?